-Your Option paper studied in your first year will be formally assessed in the final examinations at the end of Trinity Term of your first year, via a three-hour examination.
-Your Option paper studied in your second year will be formally assessed in the final examinations at the end of Trinity term of your second year, via a three hour examination.
-In both sets of examinations, you will answer three questions in three hours, from a choice of at least eight questions.
-(Each three-hour examination 12.5% of your final grade).
+Option papers assessment.
+Both of your Option papers will be formally assessed in the final examinations at the end of Trinity Term via a three-hour examination.
+You will answer three questions in three hours, from a choice of at least eight questions.
+(Each three-hour examination represents 20% of your final grade).
 In addition, students must prepare two 2,500-word essays for each Option paper, to be delivered either by email or in hard copy (as requested by Option convenor) ahead of the scheduled tutorial.
 Deadlines for the Option paper essays will be set by the Option teachers.
 The essays are non-assessed; they do not count towards your final degree grade.
 However, all essays will be marked and commented on by the relevant Option paper convenors during an individual or small-group supervision, and the annotated essay and/or typed comments will be returned to the student at the end of the tutorial.
 The essay will not be given a numerical mark.